LEARN It! Challenge 26 of 29

 Tuberculosis

-Tuberculosis is an infectious disease that typically attacks the lungs and can be fatal.
+Definition: Tuberculosis is an infectious disease that primarily attacks the lungs and can be fatal.
+Understanding the basics of this disease is crucial for early detection, treatment, and prevention.

-Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis.
-The disease is spread through the air when an infected person coughs, sneezes or talks.
+Cause and Spread: Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis.
+The disease is spread through the air when an infected person coughs, sneezes, or talks.
+Recognizing the mode of transmission underscores the importance of preventive measures.

-Tuberculosis is most commonly found in developing countries, particularly in Africa.
+Geographical Occurrence: Tuberculosis is most commonly found in developing countries, particularly in Africa.
 In 2015, there were an estimated 1.4 million new cases of tuberculosis and 430,000 deaths from the disease in Africa.
+Recognizing the geographical distribution helps prioritize public health efforts in affected regions.

-The symptoms of tuberculosis include a cough that lasts for more than three weeks, chest pain, coughing up blood, weight loss, fatigue and fever.
+Symptoms: The symptoms of tuberculosis include a persistent cough lasting more than three weeks, chest pain, coughing up blood, weight loss, fatigue, and fever.
+Recognizing these symptoms is crucial for early diagnosis and timely medical intervention.

-There is no vaccine for tuberculosis, but the disease can be prevented by early detection and treatment.
+Prevention and Treatment: There is no vaccine for tuberculosis, but the disease can be prevented by early detection and treatment.
 Tuberculosis can be treated with a combination of drugs.
-The most important thing is to complete the full course of treatment to prevent the disease from becoming resistant to the drugs.
+Completing the full course of treatment is crucial to prevent drug resistance.
+Understanding the importance of adherence to treatment helps ensure a successful recovery.

-Tuberculosis is a serious disease, but it can be cured.
-With early diagnosis and treatment, most people with tuberculosis can recover and live healthy lives.
+Recovery: Tuberculosis is a serious disease, but it can be cured.
+With early diagnosis and treatment, most people with tuberculosis can recover and lead healthy lives.
+Recognizing the potential for recovery emphasizes the importance of timely medical intervention and ongoing healthcare support.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.